Why I Write About the Impact of Feminism on My Life as a Man

 I am a feminist because feminism is the only politics I know that commits itself explicitly to a world without sexual objectification and to eradicating the personal, cultural, socioeconomic, and political violence—mostly, but not only against women—that sexual objectification inevitably causes.

-I am a feminist because it was in feminism that I first found the language to name as abuse what the man who lived on the second floor of my building did to my thirteen-year-old self, forcing his penis into my mouth, pushing my voice back down into my throat and filling me with a silence that made any words I spoke afterwards feel simultaneously untrue and unreal.
+I am a feminist because it was in the feminist analysis of sexual violence that I first found the language to name as abuse what the man who lived on the second floor of my building did when he forced his penis into my thirteen-year-old mouth, pushing my voice back down into my throat and filling me with a silence that made any words I spoke afterwards feel simultaneously untrue and unreal.

 I am a feminist because that silence left me voiceless when the second man who presumed that my body was his to do with as he pleased did precisely that.